-- 1. Be courteous and considerate towards each other. - 2.
+- 1. Be courteous and considerate towards other pupils and staff. - 2.
 Show respect for school and personal property at all times. - 3.
 Do not leave the school premises without permission. - 4.
 Wear the correct uniform at all times. - 5.
 Keep mobile phones switched off and out of sight whilst in school.